2000–01 in English football: Successful managers

 George Burley guided newly promoted Ipswich Town to fifth place in the Premiership and achieved qualification for the UEFA Cup.

 Gérard Houllier won a treble of trophies with Liverpool after they triumphed in the FA Cup, League Cup and UEFA Cup.

-Sir Alex Ferguson became the first manager in English football to win three successive league titles after Manchester United (only the fourth team in history to win three straight titles) topped the Premiership's final table for the third year in a row.
+Sir Alex Ferguson became the first manager in English football to win three successive league titles after Manchester United (only the fourth team in history to win three straight titles) topped the Premiership's final table for the third consecutive season.

 Alan Curbishley consolidated newly promoted Charlton Athletic in the Premiership with a ninth-place finish, their highest finish in nearly 50 years.

 Jean Tigana won the Division One title with Fulham to gain promotion to the Premiership and end their 33-year exile from the top flight of English football.

 Mark McGhee enjoyed success in his first season as Millwall manager by guiding them to the Division Two title.

 Ronnie Moore surprised all the observers by winning a second successive promotion with Rotherham United, who were this time elevated into Division One.

 Ray Graydon won his second promotion in three years with Walsall, who triumphed in the Division Two playoffs.

 Micky Adams gave Brighton & Hove Albion their most successful season for years as they ended the campaign as Division Three champions.

 Brian Talbot took Rushden & Diamonds, founded just nine years prior, into the Football League as Conference champions.